 Wet Eggs or Signs of Mold

 This could indicate too much humidity.
-If there is too much moisture, leave the lid of the egg box off for a day or two, so the moisture can evaporate.
+If there is too much moisture, leave the lid of the egg box off for 1-2 days, so the moisture can evaporate.

-If the substrate is too dry, try misting the substrate (not the eggs) with water, or placing a water dish at the bottom of your incubator.
+If the substrate is too dry, try misting it (not the eggs!) with water, or placing a water dish at the bottom of your incubator.

 Don’t Remove Eggs

-If one or two eggs become rotten, it’s usually fine to leave them in the egg box along with the others because attempting to remove them could cause more damage than good.
+If one or two eggs become rotten, it’s usually OK to leave them in the egg box along with the others.
+Attempting to remove them could cause harm.

 Hatching occurs when the baby slits the egg (pipping).
-The egg will begin to collapse or dimple.
+The egg will begin to collapse or dimple at this stage.

-Once the hatchling has pipped the shell, it may not leave the egg for several hours, or even days.
-Do not force the hatchling to leave before it’s ready as this may cause severe injury.
+Once the hatchling has pipped the shell, it may not leave its egg for several hours or days.
+Do not force the hatchling to leave before it’s ready because this may lead to injury.